philosopherstove/commentChallenge/README.md

 ###### Visual Differences

 The only somewhat obvious difference between my output and the provided mock is the font-family.
 I used Helvetica as a close approximation of the comment's text body.
-This isn't 100% correct and the difference shows with with the periods and dotted letters.
+This isn't 100% correct and the difference shows with the periods and dotted letters.
 The mock's dots are smaller and rounder, while Helvetica uses larger and more square-ish dots.
 Also, the `{time} AGO` text at the top of the comment is very close to Arial, which is what I used.
 But you can tell that it isn't exactly Arial by the shape of the "O" in "AGO".
 It's more narrow in the mock.

 ### Testing